 In less overt cases, failing to follow policies and guidelines can result in sexual harassment, bullying and subtle exclusion.
 All these situations can affect productivity and increase your organization’s legal liability.

 .
-Legal and IT teams are usually very aware of the serious risks your organization faces when staff lose information or breach security.
-However, this is not usually top-of-mind for staff outside these areas.
+Legal and IT teams are usually very aware of the serious risks your organization faces when staff members lose information or breach security.
+However, this is not usually top-of-mind for staff members outside these areas.
 They are simply busy doing their jobs with limited resources in the best way they can.

 Out of sight, out of mind.
 Your IT or legal team may not be communicating policies and guidelines in the best way.
 For example, they may be sending them out in mass emails or putting them on your intranet.
-Unfortunately, when most staff today face ‘information overload’, communicating in these ways is unlikely to ‘cut through’.
+Unfortunately, when most staff members today face ‘information overload’, communicating in these ways is unlikely to ‘cut through’.

 Tip 1: Develop an On-Going Program to Communicate Policy

 Policy Communication By Screensaver

 Treat communicating policy as a program, not a one-off event.
 This means rolling policies out and reinforcing them regularly over time.